 Marketing Definition #3: Data Unification and Activation

-With fragmented data compiled in a variety of martech and not easily sorted and provided to marketers in need of quick data access to refine advertising and email lists and develop other targeted messaging, companies are turning to CDPs to unify customer data and activate it in core campaigns and channels.
+With fragmented data compiled in a variety of martech and not easily sorted and provided to marketers in need of quick data access to refine advertising and email lists and develop other targeted messaging for target markets, companies are turning to CDPs to unify customer data and activate it in core campaigns and channels.

 - To unify customer data is to collect and reconcile data from across systems (CRM, ESP, adtech) and into a single profile for every individual that includes (but is certainly not limited to) their unique behaviors, demographics, events, transactions, campaign history, and lead scoring.

 - To activate customer data is to leverage it in your marketing communications.
 Every marketing action (on-site personalization, triggered personalized emails following cart abandonment, targeted ads across the web and social networks, to name just a few common examples) is based on unique attributes about and actions related to a particular customer.
 Since all your marketing technology is connected in a CDP, you can interact with customers based on their intent and in the moment.